Azure/acr-cli/README.md

 #### Keep flag

-To keep at least x number of tags, the `--keep` flag should be set.
+To keep the latest x number of tags, the `--keep` flag should be set.

 ```sh
 acr purge \